LGBTQ+ at Cambridge

 For our 2021 Formal Hall, our MCR Equality and LGBTQ+ Officer shared a College information sheet on transgender.
 Cambridge Students Union produces a comprehensive inclusion guide and please note that our MCR has recently established a Gender Expression Fund, with further details available on the MCR website.

-Hughes Hall MCR Committee includes an Equality and LGBTQ+ Officer responsible for supporting and promoting inclusion and equality for the College’s LGBTQ+ community.
+Hughes Hall MCR Committee includes an Equality and LGBTQ+ Officer to help support and promote inclusion and equality for the College’s LGBTQ+ community.
 The MCR has an LGBTQ+ student society which is coordinated through a Facebook group.
-Please get in touch with if you’d like to join or find out more via firstname.lastname@example.org.
-Current students are encouraged to speak to their Tutor if they have any concerns or are welcome to get in touch with College Equality Officer, Dr Corinne Roughley: email@example.com.
+Please get in touch if you’d like to join or find out more via email@example.com.

 The Cambridge University Students’ Union (CUSU) LGBT+ committee has represented and supported students with events and welfare-related resources for several years, in addition to representatives in Colleges’ own student unions.
 It also runs specific campaigns, publishes the magazine Get Real, and holds the Harry Harris LGBT+ library.